FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 Compared to `oauth-callback.js`, this is pretty simple.
 We first destroy the Express server-side session (and therefore the `token` we stored) and then redirect to the `oauth2/logout` endpoint with our `CLIENT_ID`.

 Head over to http://localhost:9000/logout and you will be logged out.
 Navigate to http://localhost:9000/login and you will see the login page.
-After you sign in, you'll arrive back at your Vue application.
+After you sign- in, you'll arrive back at your Vue application.

 You might wonder why after **logging out** we **redirect back to our Vue app**, yet we didn't do anything like that in the `logout.js` file.
 This is happening because we configured the main entry point to our Vue app as the Logout URL in FusionAuth.